-In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey last year.
+In fact, it was really the only thing that I knew about Konya when I decided to go there, during my travel across Turkey.

 OTTOMAN KONYA

-Two Ottoman imperial mosques in Konya testify about its relatively special place within the Ottoman Empire.
+Two Ottoman imperial mosques testify about Konya’s relatively special place within the Ottoman state.
 Certainly, other places that I visited such as Izmir, Antalya and Ankara are also rich in Ottoman heritage, but none of them has an imperial mosque.
-On the other hand, in Bursa and of course in Istanbul, you can see many.
+However, in Bursa and Istanbul, you can see many.

-Ottoman sultans and other members of the Ottoman dynasty commissioned monumental mosques in places that they considered to be important.
+Ottoman sultans and other members of the Ottoman dynasty commissioned monumental mosques in important places.

-Konya was important because it was where Ottoman Şehzades (princes) governed.
-In the earlier days of the Ottoman Empire, there was a practice of sending princes to far away provinces, to rule and gain necessary experience, in case they would one day become the new sultans.
+Ottoman Şehzades (princes) governed in Konya.
+In the earlier days of the Ottoman Empire, there was a practice of sending princes to far away provinces to rule and gain necessary experience, in case they would become new sultans one day.
 You can also find imperial mosques in Trabzon, Manisa, Amasya and Edirne.

-Concretely in Konya, Şehzade Mustafa and Şehzade Cem governed.
+Concretely, Şehzade Mustafa and Şehzade Cem governed in Konya.
 They were both Fatih Sultan Mehmed’s sons but neither of them became a sultan.
 Mustafa was killed by his brother Bayezid and Cem died in exile.

 SELIMIYE MOSQUE (1570)

-That day when I arrived to the square that you can see in the photo below, I immediately knew that the big mosque was an Ottoman mosque.
+That day when I arrived to the square that you can see below, I immediately knew that the big mosque was an Ottoman mosque.
 But I didn’t know which one it was.
-I had already visited another imperial mosque in Konya, the Aziziye Mosque, which I will mention later.
-I certainly didn’t expect to find yet another monumental mosque, so close to the Aziziye Mosque.
+I had already visited another imperial mosque in Konya and I certainly didn’t expect to find yet another monumental mosque, so close to the Aziziye Mosque.

-I remember thinking that whoever built it, chose a spectacular location next to another impressive construction – the 13th century Mevlana Museum.
+I remember thinking that whoever built it, they chose a spectacular location next to another impressive construction, the 13th century Mevlana Museum.

 The year of construction revealed that this was the Sultan Selim II’s mosque and not his grandfather’s.